 Monitor the restoration of a shellfish reef.

-Windara Reef site lies in semi-protected waters about 1 nautical mile offshore and 2 nautical miles from the small community of James Well, 2 hours from Adelaide.
-The reef lies in 8m waters.
+Windara Reef site lies in open water about 1 nautical mile offshore and 2 nautical miles from the small community of James Well, 2 hours from Adelaide.
+The rig is located in 8m waters.
 The site is very exposed to onshore winds with seas of 1m to 2m common.
 Tides also typically run in the 1m to 2m range.
 This requires a mooring system that can accommodate a 50% variation in water depth that is also capable of withstanding rough sea conditions.
-Ashore, there is no terrestrial network infrastructure, with internet only possible via the 4G (LTE) mobile network.

 Notice to Mariners.